 Glenstone Museum is a consummate example of the choreographed integration of architecture, landscape, and art.
 Its mission is to provide visitors with a personal experience that ensures “an intimate encounter with art.”
 The museum, with its personal collection of post-World War II art, was originally opened in 2006 and now includes a new museum building called the Pavilions, an additional 130 acres of meadows, woodlands, and streams, an Arrival Hall, bookstore and two cafés.

 The design team was given a mandate to advance the state of the art in museum design.
 Overall, the brief required Altieri to do what we do best – design highly inventive engineering solutions, specifically targeted at optimization of energy efficiency and expansive abilities for redundancy; achieved with the quality, character, and integrity of the architecture as the paramount intention.
 Altieri designed a highly controlled, multi-layered museum environment with extremely tight tolerances.
 Elements of the building systems designed to optimize energy efficiency include frictionless centrifugal chillers and a modular heat recovery chiller, air handler systems arranged as blow-through to reduce necessary air volume by at least 15%, collection storage units fitted with passive desiccant wheels to allow conditions drier than 50˚F dew point, an energy recovery wheel treating outdoor air, and a photovoltaic array covering the roof of the Arrival Hall.
 Abilities for redundancy are provided through multiple supply fans, dehumidified ventilation air from a dedicated outdoor air processing (DOAP) unit, and a multi-fuel system of generators to allow for a “business as usual” mission critical operation.
-To date, the overall systems are exceeding expectations in terms of low energy consumption – current EUI is tracking at 75, almost 50% better than the expected 150 EUI.

 Location: Potomac, Maryland